BobaFettyW4p/ObsidianVault/Obsidian/C++ for Advanced Programmers Class 1 - 010625.md

 	- fast, but not abstract
 	- not fit for prod programs that are complex and need to be adapted over time
 - more complex objects contain other objects all over memory
-	- in C, copying a compound object only copies the rooy
+	- in C, copying a compound object only copies the root
 		- have to manually write deep copy commands
-			- brittle implementation details
+			- complicated, time-consuming and brittle implementation details

 C++ classes can be considered the way you create your own types
-- copy constructor that teaches you the correct way to copy objects
+- a copy constructor teaches the compiler the correct way to copy objects
 	- abstract: copy any object with an assignment, independant of implementation
 	- lightweight: compiler generates the code, so it's just as efficient of doing it manually

 C++ std library provides a standard copy function
+- `std::copy`
 - ultimate in abstraction
 	- copies from anything to anything else, can do deep copies
 	- as abstract as Java